 The International Centre for Black Sea Studies (ICBSS) was founded in 1998 as a non-profit organisation.
-It has since fulfilled a dual function a) as an independent research and training institution focusing on the wider Black Sea region, and b) as a related body of the Organisation of the Black Sea Economic Cooperation (BSEC) serving as its acknowledged think-tank.
+It has since fulfilled a dual function a) as an independent research and training institution focusing on the wider Black Sea region, and b) as a related body of the Organisation of the Black Sea Economic Cooperation (BSEC) and its think-tank.

 Through its diverse activities, ICBSS aims to enhance knowledge, empower people and enable synergies in the wider Black Sea region both within and beyond its boundaries.